 Developing or Expanding an IPCT that Supports Francophone People and Communities

-This document was created by the Alliance to help Ontario Health Teams ensure that French Language Health Services (FLHS) are planned, designed, delivered, and evaluated appropriately.
-Although it was designed for OHTs, these considerations are applicable at all levels.
+This document was created by the Alliance to help organizations ensure that French Language Health Services (FLHS) are planned, designed, delivered, and evaluated appropriately, as required by the Connecting Care Act, 2019 and the French Language Services Act, 1990 (FLSA).
+Although it was originally written to support Alliance members working in OHTs, these considerations are equally applicable in the context of IPCT Expansion.

 Ready to get started?
 Email QI@AllianceON.org(link sends e-mail) for guidance and coaching support.